Daniel-L-Ross/brew_share_client/README.md

 Fill out a support ticket if you discover any major bugs to address.

 ## Roadmap
-Planned features include:
+In its current state, the app is functional but does not have a mobile-first design.
+My next feature w Planned features include:
 ### Recipes & Recommend
 ![recommend](./ReadmeImages/recommend.png)